w3f/polkadot-wiki/docs/learn/learn-parachains.md

 The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Host requires that the state transitions performed on parachains be specified as a [Wasm](learn-wasm.md) executable.
-Proofs of new state transitions that occur on a parachain must be validated against the registered state transition function (STF) that is stored on the Relay Chain by the validators before
+Proofs of new state transitions that occur on a parachain must be validated against the registered state transition function (STF) that is stored on the relay chain by the validators before
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} acknowledges a state transition has occurred on a parachain.
-The key constraint regarding the logic of a parachain is that it must be verifiable by the Relay Chain validators.
+The key constraint regarding the logic of a parachain is that it must be verifiable by the relay chain validators.
 Verification most commonly takes the form of a bundled proof of a state transition known as a Proof-of-Verification (PoV) block, which is submitted for checking to the validators from one or more parachain collators.